dbullendsl/hvac-comfort-start/README.md

 At comfort time, the system evaluates timing accuracy and updates the model.
 This acts as a finalization step and ensures learning completes even if arrival was not detected during the preheat cycle.

 ---

+## Timing Accuracy

+Arrival time is adaptive and continuously improving, but not perfectly exact.

+Real-world heating performance varies from day to day due to changing outdoor conditions, internal heat loads, and system behavior.
+As a result, arrival may be slightly early or late on any given day.

+HVAC Comfort Start is designed to:

+- Minimize timing error over time
+- Prefer slight earliness over lateness
+- Avoid large swings or oscillation

+The goal is not perfect precision, but **consistently accurate and stable arrival near the target comfort time**.

+The system continuously refines its model based on actual performance, reducing systematic bias while maintaining stability.

+---